-- 46. The mother identifies four grounds of appeal.
-As elaborated in her skeleton argument, they can be summarised as follows: - that the "main change" is the involvement as intervener of the Republic of Latvia since January 2014.
-It was, she submits, a "major" change of circumstance.
-She says, rightly, that the Republic of Latvia has a developed system for dealing with the welfare needs of a child such as CB and that the Latvian system would be able to undertake all the necessary assessments of CB's needs before coming to a conclusion as to how her welfare could best be secured. - ii) Error of law: the mother advances three complaints (a) what she says is the systemic failure of the United Kingdom to inform the Republic of Latvia of what she calls "the detention of their citizen", (b) what she says was Moylan J's failure properly to examine the relationship between her applications under Article 15 of BIIA and section 47(5) of the 2002 Act, and (c) what she asserts was Moylan J's error in concluding that Article 15 does not apply.
-In relation to (a) the mother makes two additional points: first, that the United Kingdom's failure to comply with its obligations under the Vienna Convention cannot be used as an excuse to say that the application under Article 15 is too late; and, secondly, that timely compliance with the requirements of the Convention "could have possibly resulted in a different outcome for the case."
-In relation to (b) and (c) the mother's key point is that the relevant application before the court was her application under section 47(5) seeking to oppose the adoption.
-Such an application, she says, is not a "measure preparatory to adoption" but in fact the very antithesis of it, for it is a measure seeking, as she puts it, to propel the child away from being adopted. - Absence of up-dating information: the mother points out, correctly, that the assessments go back as far as 2011, the most recent being in 2012, now some three years old.
-She submits that the State's failure to commission a fresh assessment constitutes a breach of her rights under both Article 6 and Article 8 of the Convention.
-She relies in this connection upon the decision of the Strasbourg court in Lashin v Russia (Application number 33117/02). - iv) "Nothing else will do": I set this out verbatim:
+[46] The mother identifies four grounds of appeal.
+As elaborated in her skeleton argument, they can be summarised as follows:

+- (i) Change of circumstance: the mother advances a number of changes but states that the 'main change' is the involvement as intervener of the Republic of Latvia since January 2014.
+It was, she submits, a 'major' change of circumstance.
+She says, rightly, that the Republic of Latvia has a developed system for dealing with the welfare needs of a child such as CB and that the Latvian system would be able to undertake all the necessary assessments of CB's needs before coming to a conclusion as to how her welfare could best be secured. - (ii) Error of law: the mother advances three complaints: (a) what she says is the systemic failure of the UK to inform the Republic of Latvia of what she calls 'the detention of their citizen'; (b) what she says was Moylan J's failure properly to examine the relationship between her applications under Art 15 of BIIA and s 47(5) of the ACA 2002; and (c) what she asserts was Moylan J's error in concluding that Art 15 does not apply.
+In relation to (a) the mother makes two additional points: first, that the UK's failure to comply with its obligations under the Vienna Convention cannot be used as an excuse to say that the application under Art 15 is too late; and, secondly, that timely compliance with the requirements of the Convention 'could have possibly resulted in a different outcome for the case'.
+In relation to (b) and (c) the mother's key point is that the relevant application before the court was her application under s 47(5) seeking to oppose the adoption.
+Such an application, she says, is not a 'measure preparatory to adoption' but in fact the very antithesis of it, for it is a measure seeking, as she puts it, to propel the child away from being adopted.

+- (iii) Absence of updating information: the mother points out, correctly, that the assessments go back as far as 2011, the most recent being in 2012, now some 3 years old.
+She submits that the state's failure to commission a fresh assessment constitutes a breach of her rights under both Art 6 and Art 8 of the European Convention.
+She relies in this connection upon the decision of the Strasbourg court in Lashin v Russia [2013] ECHR 282. - (iv) 'Nothing else will do': I set this out verbatim:

-"Most countries in Europe do not have a policy of "forced adoption."
-As they do not, then the jurisdiction of England and Wales needs to be brought further in to line with the rest of Europe."
+'Most countries in Europe do not have a policy of "forced adoption".
+As they do not, then the jurisdiction of England and Wales needs to be brought further in to line with the rest of Europe.'